Siam Society: Kamthieng House

-In 1993 Nang Kimhaw Nimmanhaeminda family of Chiang Mai presented to the Society the Kamthieng House, an outstanding example of old northern Thai architecture, named after her mother, Nang Kamthieng.
+In 1993, Kimhaw Nimmanhaeminda's family of Chiang Mai presented to the Society the Kamthieng House, an outstanding example of old northern Thai architecture, named after her mother, Nang Kamthieng.
 The teakwood house was originally built in Chiang Mai, in the mid-19th century, on the east bank of the Ping River by Mae Saed, a great-granddaughter of a prince of Mueang Chae.
 The structure consists of two prefabricated rectangular units with a common floor, a covered veranda and walkway leading to the kitchen, and an open platform – all elevated on 36 octagonal teak pillars.
-The walls lean slightly outward from the floor to the lower edge of the peaked roof, the end of which are adorned with v-shaped galae.
+The walls lean slightly outward from the floor to the lower edge of the peaked roof, the ends of which are adorned with V-shaped gablets.
 A toen (open veranda) was added to the structure, as well as two rice granaries that were acquired from Chiang Mai.

 The Kamthieng House houses a museum of the ethnology and arts of Lanna.